jiajiabinx/InsiderActivity/README.md

 # InsiderActivity
-A parser that scrap SEC website for "Insiders" of publicly traded companies and their trading activities
+A parser that scraps SEC website for "Insiders" of publicly traded companies and their trading activities